ionic-team/stencil-site/src/docs/output-targets/custom-elements.md

 # Custom Elements

-The `dist-custom-elements` output target is used to generate custom elements in a more optimized way for tree shaking, and it's the recommended approach when using any frontend framework integrations.
-This output target creates custom elements that directly extend `HTMLElement` and provides simple utility functions for easily defining these elements on the [Custom Element Registry](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry).
-As stated, this output target excels in use in frontend frameworks and projects that will handle bundling, lazy-loading, and custom element registration themselves.
+The `dist-custom-elements` output target creates custom elements that directly extend `HTMLElement` and provides simple utility functions for easily defining these elements on the [Custom Element Registry](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry).
+This output target excels in use in frontend frameworks and projects that will handle bundling, lazy-loading, and custom element registration themselves.

 This target can be used outside of frameworks as well, if lazy-loading functionality is not required or desired.
 For using lazily loaded Stencil components, please refer to the [dist output target](/docs/distribution).